FAMOUSHISTORIC INDIAN BATTLESWARRIORSCOMMUNITY PROFILESFAMOUS CHIEFSFAMOUS INDIANS

 Edward Curtis purchased a large 14x17-inch view camera in 1890.
 He was 22 years old at the time.

-These large "VIEW CAMERAS" are still in use today by top commercial studios because of their fine image quality, focus and distortion controls — as a matter of fact — this is also the kind of camera Ansel Adams used.
+These large "VIEW CAMERA" formats are still in use today by top commercial studios because of their fine image quality, focus and distortion controls -- as a matter of fact -- this is also general type of camera Ansel Adams used.

 These cameras are used with a large black cloth or curtain that attached to the camera back to help shield light from the ground glass / focusing screen to allow the photographer to see the faint projected image on the glass (reversed and upside down) so the scene can be composed and focused.